cosmos/sdk-tutorials/academy/2-main-concepts/architecture.md

 <HighlightBox type="tip">

 This is meant as a design exercise.
-If you want to go from the design phase to the **implementation** phase, head to the [My Own Cosmos Chain](../4-my-own-chain/index.md) section.
+If you want to go from the design phase to the **implementation** phase, head to [Run Your Own Cosmos Chain](../3-my-own-chain/index.md).

 </HighlightBox>